Junior Learn To Sail

 Rookies

-Our rookies will sail from 9.30am - 11:30am.
 These participants will learn how to sail in the club's Minnows, Ozi Optis and Pacers with our experienced instructors.
 Once our rookie sailors gain experience and confidence, they will join our race-ready stream.
 We actively encourage these students to give casual afternoon junior racing a go, with on-water support and supervision, when the junior is ready and confident.
 This is a great way to consolidate and build new skills with new-found friends.

 Race-ready